 Give a real weakness and explain what steps you’ve taken to improve.

-An answer like that shows off a really great quality (that is universally important to people) which is that you can adjust to different scenarios and learn new things.
+An answer like that shows off a really great quality that’s universally important to people, which is that you can adjust to different scenarios and learn new things.
 A few examples of solid answers:

 “When I took my first internship at Company X, I realized that I struggled with public speaking and presenting.
-Realizing that this was not my strong suit, I signed up for a class when I got back to school all about public speaking.
-Honestly, it is something I may always need to work on but I am really proud about the strides I’ve made so far.”
+When I found out that this wasn’t my strong suit, I signed up for a class when I got back to school all about public speaking.
+Honestly, it’s something I may always need to work on, but I’m really proud of the strides I’ve made so far.”

 At the end of the day, interviewers appreciate honesty and effort, and this is the best way to show off those great qualities while answering this question.
-It goes without saying to not give a weakness that is a deal breaker—don’t tell your future employer you have no clue how to use Excel if it is listed as a key requirement of the job.
+It goes without saying to not give a weakness that’s a deal breaker—don’t tell your future employer you have no clue how to use Excel if it’s listed as a key requirement of the job.

-How do you answer the “What’s your weakness” question?
+How do you answer the “what’s your biggest weakness” question?
 Tell us in the comments!